Years Served and Branch: 2 Yrs US Navy, Honorably Discharged

 I know this seems like a lot, but this is the cost for CMP to completely get this veteran off the streets for good.
 No other organization is willing to do this.
 The county programs spend 1,000,000s of dollars to “help” people who are homeless, but nothing is really being done.
 This solution is very little compared to what we spend as tax payers.

 NOTE: CMP will be doing follow up visits with them and will post updates on this page.
-Please make sure to bookmark to follow his story to success.
+Please make sure to bookmark to follow her story.